clalancette/pycdlib/docs/README.md

 - [System Use Sharing Protocol (SUSP)](https://en.wikipedia.org/wiki/Rock_Ridge), Version 1.09 and Version 1.12.
 - [Rock Ridge Interchange Protocol (RRIP)](https://en.wikipedia.org/wiki/Rock_Ridge), Version 1.09 and Version 1.12.

-Unfortunately, many of these standards require a license to get access to, so most of the links above are not primary sources.
+Unfortunately, accessing most of these standards requires a license, so the links above are not primary sources.
 Nevertheless, they give a good overview of the state of the ISO ecosystem as it exists today.

 While PyCdlib aims to be compliant with these standards, there are a number of complicating factors.
 One such factor is that there are places in the standards that are ambiguous, and different implementations have taken different approaches to solving the same problem.
 Another complicating factor is the fact that there are several "standard" parts of ISOs that have no relevant standard backing them up; they are just generally agreed to by the various implementations.
 PyCdlib takes a middle road here, and tries to be pretty forgiving with the type of ISOs that it can open, but fairly strict with what it can produce.
 When there are ambiguities in the standards, PyCdlib generally takes the approach of being compliant with whatever [cdrkit](https://launchpad.net/cdrkit) does.
 However, there are several bugs in the cdrkit implementation, so in those cases, PyCdlib falls back to being ISO standard compliant.

 ## Rock Ridge and Joliet
-The two most common extensions to the original ISO9660 are Rock Ridge and Joliet, both of which allow ISOs to contain much deeper directory structures, longer filenames, and other featuers usually used by modern filesystems.
+The two most common extensions to the original ISO9660 standard are Rock Ridge and Joliet, both of which allow ISOs to contain deeper directory structures, longer filenames, and other featuers usually used by modern filesystems.
 While both standards aim to accomplish the same goal, they do it in entirely different ways, and some of those details leak through into the PyCdlib API.
 Thus, a brief discussion of each of them is in order.

 ### Rock Ridge
 The standard commonly referred to as "Rock Ridge" is actually two standards, SUSP and Rock Ridge proper.
 SUSP stands for "System Use and Sharing Protocol", and defines a few generic, operating system-independent fields to be placed at the end of file and directory metadata on the ISO.
 Rock Ridge proper then defines a number of Unix-specific fields to be placed at the end of file and directory metadata on the ISO.
 The combination of the two allows ISOs to contain Unix-like semantics for each file and directory, including permission bits, longer filenames, timestamps, symlinks, character and block devices, and a few other minor features.
 One important thing to realize about Rock Ridge is that it is an extension to the original ISO9660, and thus shares the file/directory structure with the original ISO.
 This structure can actually be virtually extended for deeper directory structures, but that is an implementation detail and will be glossed over here.
 For more information, read the Rock Ridge specification.

 ### Joliet
 The Joliet standard came out of Microsoft, and was primarily intended to provide extensions to ISO for Windows compatibility.
 However, the data stored in Joliet is mostly generic, so can easily be used by all operating systesm.
 In large contrast to Rock Ridge, Joliet uses an entirely different namespace to store the file and directory structure of the extended names.
 The file *data* is shared between ISO9660 and Joliet, but the essential metadata is not.
 The consequence of this is that there can be files on the ISO that are only visible to ISO9660/Rock Ridge, files that are only visible to Joliet, or files that are visible to both.
-That being said, the most common arrangement by far is for the file and directory structure to be replicated between ISO9660/Rock Ridge and Joliet.
+That being said, the most common arrangement is for the file and directory structure to be replicated between ISO9660/Rock Ridge and Joliet.

 ## Python Compatibility
 PyCdlib works equally well with Python 2.7 and Python 3.6+.
 The test suite (discussed later) ensures that the core PyCdlib code works with both flavors of Python.
 Note that most of the command-line tools use Python 2 by default.